ewaldhorn/ewaldhorn/README.md

 This is my GitHub profile, true story!

 ## What's here
 Just some things I've worked on.
 I am always exploring technologies, trying new things and learning in the process.
-You'll find some code I've worked on here, but please be careful running it on your machine - it is experimental, after all!
+You'll find some code I've worked on here, but please be careful running it on your machine - it is experimental, after all...

 ## Who am I
 Who cares?
 I'm just some random chap on the internet doing random things in random technologies.
 Don't believe all the stories you hear.
 I probably don't know what I'm doing, certainly don't know what I'm talking about and most definitely should not be allowed to write code that's seen by humans or compilers.